aponamarev/CarND-Behavioral-Cloning-P3/writeup_template.md

 My model consists of a 10 convolution neural network layers with 3x3 filter sizes and depths between 16 and 128 channels (src/Models/SimplifiedModel.py lines 18-31)

 The model includes RELU activations to introduce nonlinearity, and the data is normalized in the model using a Keras lambda layer (code line 17).
+The detailed model architecture is presented below:

 ____________________________________________________________________________________________________
 Layer (type)                     Output Shape          Param #     Connected to